reactabular/reactabular/CONTRIBUTING.md

 1. Implement whatever you want and write tests
 2. Make sure `npm test` passes.
 This will run your tests and lint the code.
 3. Once you are happy with the code, add yourself to project contributors (below).
-4. Create a PR against the `dev` branch
+4. Create a PR against the `master` branch